 * New * Skype Session Virtual Workshop

-I now offer training in the IPR procedure for couples and already certified sexual healers.
-This training does not qualify or certify anyone to be a sexual healer.
-To be a sexual healer you must receive training from a qualified teacher or school.
+I now offer training in the IPR procedure for couples and small groups via private Skype session. * This training does not qualify or certify anyone to be a sexual healer—to qualify to be a sexual healer you must receive training from a qualified teacher or school.

 See the Work With Me page for more information on the counseling – coaching sessions, programs and packages I offer.
 If you would like to discus whether or not Internal Pelvic Release is right for you, or have any other questions about sexual healing sessions, please click on the button below.